-Cost: $10 for individual users. $25 per month for the Standard Plan and $40 per month for Business Pro; Specialized real estate plans also available.
+Cost: $10 for individual users; $25 per month for Standard; $40 per month for Business Pro; Specialized real estate plans also available.

 Free Trial: Yes.
 30 days.

-Trusted by millions of users and thousands of businesses, DocuSign is held as the industry standard in digital signatures.
+Backed up by thousands of five-star user reviews, DocuSign is held as the industry standard in digital signatures.